 Abstract

-This BAP guideline replaces the original version published in 2010 and contains updated information and recommendations.
-A consensus meeting was held in London in October 2017 attended by recognized experts and advocates in the field. who were asked to provide a review of the literature and identification of the standard of evidence in their area, with an emphasis on meta-analyses, systematic reviews and randomized controlled trials (RCTs) where available, plus updates on current clinical practice.
-Each presentation was followed by discussion, aimed to reach consensus where the evidence and/or clinical experience was considered adequate or otherwise to flag the area as a direction for future research.
-A draft of the proceedings was then circulated to all speakers for comments, which were incorporated final document.
+This BAP guideline replaces the original version published in 2010, and contains updated information and recommendations.
+A consensus meeting was held in London in October 2017 attended by recognized experts and advocates in the field.
+They were asked to provide a review of the literature and identification of the standard of evidence in their area, with an emphasis on meta-analyses, systematic reviews and randomized controlled trials (RCTs) where available, plus updates on current clinical practice.
+Each presentation was followed by discussion, aimed to reach consensus where the evidence and/or clinical experience was considered adequate, or otherwise to flag the area as a direction for future research.
+A draft of the proceedings was circulated to all speakers for comments, which were incorporated into the final document.
 Although the first author prepared the document for publication, all authors contributed equally to the consensus.